there-platform/d-art.auction-house/README.md

 ### Admin

-The `Admin` entrypoint is only responsible to change the `pb_key` responsible to check the message and it's signature.
+The `Admin` entrypoint is only responsible to change the `pb_key` in order to check the message and it's signature.

 The entrypoints protected are: